 During 3,600 trap nights, I recorded 152 captures of 55 individuals.
-I captured five species, including the hispid cotton rat (Sigmodon hispidus) (27.3% of individuals captured), Peromyscus spp.
+I captured individuals of five species, including hispid cotton rat (27.3% of individuals captured), Peromyscus spp.
 (60.0%), house mouse (Mus musculus) (3.6%), Reithrodontomys spp.
-(1.8%), and marsh rice rat (Oryzomys palustris) (7.3%) (Table 1).Of all vegetation types under investigation, for all species and seasons, switchgrass (Panicum virgatum) produced the highest proportion of captures (0.55) and soybeans (Glycine max) the least (0.09) (Fig. 8).
-Although small samples sizes prevented statistical comparisons, number of individuals captured per 100 trap nights and species diversity differed numerically both between treatments and between seasons.
+(1.8%), and marsh rice rat (Oryzomys palustris) (7.3%) (Table 2).Of all vegetation types under investigation, for all species and seasons, switchgrass produced the greatest proportion of captures (0.55) and soybeans the least (0.09) (Fig. 8).
+Although small sample sizes prevented meaningful comparisons, number of individuals captured per 100 trap nights and species diversity differed numerically both between treatments and between seasons.

-During the winter, W1 and SW1 produced the highest number of individuals captured per 100 trap nights (2.22) and C1 the least (0.56); species diversity was non-existent among all treatments (Table A1).
+During winter, W1 and SW1 produced the greatest number of individuals captured per 100 trap nights (2.22) and C1 the least (0.56); species diversity was nonexistent among all treatments (Table A1).
 Of all vegetation types under investigation, for all species and seasons, switchgrass produced the highest proportion of captures (0.52) and soybeans the least (0.02) (Fig. A1).

-During the spring, S1 produced the highest number of individuals captured per 100 trap nights (2.22), with W1, WS1, and C1 producing the least (1.11); WS1 supported the greatest species diversity (0.69), while W1, S1, and C1 supported the least (0) (Table A2).
-Of all vegetation types under investigation, for all species and seasons, cottonwoods (Populus deltoides) produced the highest proportion of captures (0.46) and soybeans the least (0.15) (Fig. A2).
+During spring, S1 produced the greatest number of individuals captured per 100 trap nights (2.22), with W1, WS1, and C1 producing the least (1.11); WS1 supported the greatest species diversity (0.69), while W1, S1, and C1 supported the least (0) (Table A2).
+Of all vegetation types under investigation, for all species and seasons, cottonwoods produced the highest proportion of captures (0.46) and soybeans the least (0.15) (Fig. A2).

-During the summer, S1 produced the highest number of individuals captured per 100 trap nights (6.11) and W1 the least (0); SW1 supported the greatest species diversity (0.69), with all remaining treatments equaling (0) (Table A3).
-Of all vegetation types under investigation, for all species and seasons, switchgrass produced the highest proportion of captures (0.91) and cottonwoods the least (0) (Fig. A3).
+During summer, S1 produced the greatest number of individuals captured per 100 trap nights (6.11) and W1 the least (0); SW1 supported the greatest species diversity (0.69),with all remaining treatments equaling (0) (Table A3).
+Of all vegetation types under investigation, for all species and seasons, switchgrass produced the greatest proportion of captures (0.91) and cottonwoods the least (0) (Fig. A3).

-During the fall, WS1 produced the highest number of individuals captured per 100 trap nights (2.22) and W1 the least (0); WS1 and SW1 supported the greatest species diversity (0.69), with all remaining treatments equaling (0) (Table A4).
-Of all vegetation types under investigation, for all species and seasons, cottonwoods produced the highest proportion of captures (0.56) and soybeans the least (0.06) (Fig. A4).
+During fall, WS1 produced the greatest number of individuals captured per 100 trap nights (2.22) and W1 the least (0); WS1 and SW1 supported the greatest species diversity (0.69), with all remaining treatments equaling (0) (Table A4).
+Of all vegetation types under investigation, for all species and seasons, cottonwoods produced the greatest proportion of captures (0.56) and soybeans the least (0.06) (Fig. A4).